 There are certain kinds of practices in yoga that have a pronounced langhana effect and others that have more brhmana effect.
 Sound has traditionally been an essential component of the yoga practice.
 When it comes to sound, two qualities define whether it will have a brhmana or langhana effect – svara (pitch) and balam (strength).

-Svara: Lower pitch sounds will have more pronounced langhana effect and higher pitch sounds will have a more brhmana effect (which is similar to what Dr Tomatis was saying).
+Svara: Lower pitch sounds will have a more pronounced langhana effect, and higher pitch sounds will have a more brhmana effect (which is similar to what Dr. Tomatis was saying).
 However, if the pitch is too high or too low it will produce agitation.

 Balam: The stronger the sound (including volume), the more brhmana effect it will have.
 Softer sounds have more langhana effect.

 It might be tempting to equate the brhmana/langhana model to sympathetic/parasympathetic activation, but they are not exactly the same.
 The biggest difference worth noting is that the brhmana state does not mean “fight-or-flight mode”, but more of a “refreshed-and-awakened” mode.
-That is why chanting is widely used in many spiritual traditions as a way to stay present, focused and energized.
-Next week we will talk about the effect that making sounds has on your physiology.
-Tune in!
+That is why chanting is widely used in many spiritual traditions as a way to stay present, focused, and energized.
+Next, let’s talk about the effect that making sounds has on your physiology >

 Subscribe to Blog via Email

 As a kirtan leader and jazz singer (not professionally any more) this is wonderful research to read about!
 More reason for more beautiful music in our day.

 When I was working in bands, there were nights it “swung” and it was a unifying inexplicable force.
 Sounds a bit like the divine.

 Thank you, I’m sharing.